The $38 Trillion Opportunity: Why Institutional Capital Is Flooding Into Longevity

 The investment thesis rests on a compelling macroeconomic foundation.
 Research demonstrates that the global economy stands to unlock approximately $38 trillion in economic value simply by adding one extra year of global life expectancy.
 This staggering figure establishes that successful longevity biotech investment is not merely about healthcare—it's about capturing one of the largest wealth creation opportunities of the 21st century.

 For institutional investors seeking exposure to early-stage longevity biotech funding rounds in 2024, the market has evolved from broad wellness plays into highly specialized, execution-focused opportunities.
-The core Longevity Biotech Market is projected to reach $600 billion by 2028, growing at a 9.2% CAGR, while the broader longevity market—encompassing gene sequencing and anti-aging therapies—is projected to skyrocket from $65 billion in 2023 to $314 billion by 2030, reflecting an aggressive 25.2% CAGR.
+The core longevity and anti-senescence therapy market is projected to reach $600 billion by 2028, while broader estimates incorporating diagnostics, wearables, and gene sequencing suggest growth from $65 billion in 2023 to $314 billion by 2030.

-This guide provides sophisticated investors with a comprehensive framework for evaluating Pre-IPO longevity startups, understanding senolytics investment thesis opportunities, navigating regulatory pathway challenges FDA aging drugs, and implementing venture capital strategy investing in health-span companies.
+This guide is an investment and diligence framework—not medical advice—and focuses on how capital underwrites science, trials, and commercialization risk.
+This guide provides sophisticated investors with a comprehensive framework for evaluating Pre-IPO longevity startups, understanding senolytics investment thesis opportunities, navigating regulatory pathway challenges for FDA aging drugs, and implementing venture capital strategies for investing in health-span companies.

 Market Architecture: Separating Wellness From Breakthrough Biotech